Skip to content

 The short answer is yes, sure you can.

-Algorithms changes are specifically designed to make websites perform better or improve search quality better for the user.
+Algorithm changes are specifically designed to make websites perform better or improve search quality for the user.
 They affect all websites, and you will most likely notice any drops in traffic for specific pages or content.

 On the other hand, Google penalties precisely stamp down on bad behaviour.
 They are explicitly targeted at your website for tactics or misuse of guidelines.
 It will likely affect your real website traffic for an extended period and is issued manually by Google.